 Sesame seeds are a good source of amino acids, vitamin E, B vitamins, trace minerals and fatty acids that all help with skin cell rejuvenation and preventing early signs of aging.
-While you might not want to go slathering tahini directly on your skin, even eating tahini can help improve the integrity of your skin by boosting your fat and nutrient intake.
+While you might not want to slather tahini directly on your skin, eating it can help improve the integrity of your skin by boosting your fat and nutrient intake.

 Sesame oil has been used to treat skin wounds, burns, sensitivities and dryness for thousands of years, which is why it’s sometimes called “the queen of oils.”
-(8) It’s a natural antibacterial and antifungal agent, meaning it kills bacteria that can clog pores.
+It’s a natural antibacterial and antifungal agent.
+That means it kills bacteria that can clog pores.
 Healthy fats in general are key for skin health because fats are needed to lower inflammation and keep skin moist.
 Tahini also provides minerals like zinc, which are needed to repair damaged tissue and produce collagen that gives skin its youthful elasticity and firmness.

 6. Boosts Nutrient Absorption

 Studies have found that sesame seeds help boost absorption of protective fat-soluble compounds like tocopherol, the major nutrients within vitamin E that play a role in the prevention of human aging-related diseases, such as cancer and heart disease.

 When researchers tested the effects of sesame seed consumption in humans over a five-day period, they found that sesame (but not walnuts or soy oil) significantly elevated serum gamma-tocopherol levels by an average of 19.1 percent in subjects.
 The fact that sesame leads to elevated plasma gamma-tocopherol and enhanced vitamin E bioactivity means it might be effective for preventing inflammation, oxidative stress and therefore chronic disease development.

 Tahini Nutrition Facts